 The rating will (presumably) get the injured Maryland worker an impairment award.
 The impairment award is necessary to solidify any chance of the employee obtaining medical treatment for life.
 Very seldom is medical coverage provided for any extended period of time when the claimant did not receive an impairment award by the Maryland Workers Compensation Commission.

-When do I get rated?
+When do I get rated in my Maryland workers comp claim?

 Often, injured workers get frustrated with their Maryland workers comp attorney because it is taking so long to receive compensation or a settlement.
 It is a sediment any qualified workers comp attorney knows all too well.
 With workers comp settlements it is most often necessary to obtain a rating before agreeing to any type of compensation.
 This is because the rating helps provide a starting point for the attorney to analyze for just compensation amount.